ryanleh/muse/README.md

 ## Directory structure

-This repository contains several folders that implement the different building blocks of Delphi.
+This repository contains several folders that implement the different building blocks of MUSE.
 The high-level structure of the repository is as follows.
 * [`python`](python): Example Python scripts for performing neural architecture search (NAS)

 * [`rust/algebra`](rust/algebra): Rust crate that provides finite fields